joknarf/pywebexec/README.md

 ## features

-* Serve executables in current directory
+* Serve executables in a directory
 * Launch commands with params from web browser or API call
 * Follow live output
 * Stop command